About me

 • Conducting qualitative interview studies with adults with DS, their parents, and experts to explore how technology is currently used within thier daily lives and identify opportunities for technology support.

-• Leading co-design studies to prototype and refine innovative systems that integrate AR, gamification, and tangible interfaces.
+• Leading technology probe studies to prototype and refine innovative budgeting systems that integrate AR, gamification, and tangible interfaces.

 My goal is to ensure that every project centers the voices of adults with DS, designing technologies that are not only functional but also empowering and meaningful.